 Put your mountain bike skills to the test and take on the tough climbs, mud and rocky terrain of our most technical Off-Road Bike Ride – sure to challenge even the most experienced riders!

 Whilst it won't be easy we can guarantee it'll be worth it.
 With the adrenaline pumping through your veins as you cycle against a backdrop of panoramic views across the beautiful Peak District, aiming for an unrivalled sense of achievement at the finish line - this is a unique adventure that's not to be missed in 2018.

-Due to the challenging nature of this ride, you must be at least 18 years old to take part.
+Due challenging nature of this ride, you must be at least 18 years old to take part.

 There are two routes to choose from - 37 or 69km.